ErigoLee/game-dev-spring2025/prototypes/Platformer/analysis.md

 ## Sonic
 ![image](https://github.com/user-attachments/assets/0a5131ee-95ca-4357-9dcd-1b9e0f638da3)

-In the game of Sonic,
+In the game of Sonic, unlike the Mario game, if the player moves too far to the right, the player can go back to the left.
+Without jump skills, the player smoothly moves from left to right or from right to left.
+However, incorporating jump skills,